 In reality, any ‘tricks’ used will hurt your business in the long run, and won’t build the type of lasting relationships that are the foundation of successful businesses.
 The truth is that psychology is just a science that helps you understand how your customers are thinking.
 When you can connect with your target market on a deeper, emotional level, you’ll be better able to reach them and help them.

-If you can understand what your customers are thinking at each stage of the buying process, then you can more successfully connect with them and provide them with the information they need.
+If you can understand what your customers are thinking at each stage of the buying process, then you can more successfully connect with them with the appropriate content (for example, if you are looking to market towards the younger generations, you may wish to consider creating an interactive video platform of sorts that you will be able to distribute online, especially social media) and provide them with the information they need.

 As you read this post, take note of this quote from Fast Company: